WKVP

-WKVP (106.9 FM, "K-LOVE") is a non-commercial FM radio station licensed to Camden, New Jersey, serving the Philadelphia media market.
-The station is owned and operated by Educational Media Foundation and is an affiliate of K-LOVE, EMF's contemporary Christian music network.
+WKVP (106.9 FM, "106.9 K-Love") is a non-commercial radio station licensed to Camden, New Jersey, serving the Philadelphia media market.
+The station is owned and operated by Educational Media Foundation and is an affiliate of K-Love, EMF's Christian adult contemporary music network.
 Its broadcast tower is located on Mount Ephraim Avenue in Camden.

 Station history

-1959-1968: MOR
+MOR music to Family Radio

-The station signed on the air on December 31, 1959 as WKDN-FM.
+The station signed on the air on December 31, 1959, as WKDN-FM.
 In 1966, the station was airing a MOR music format and was co-owned with WKDN (800 AM), which changed calls to WTMR after the two stations were sold to separate owners in 1968.

-1968-2012: Religious

 Family Stations, Inc., the holding company for stations run by Harold Camping's Family Radio religious ministry, acquired WKDN-FM for $500,000 on July 23, 1968.
 Under Family Stations' ownership, programming on WKDN (the "-FM" suffix was dropped from the call sign in June 1986) consisted mainly of Christian radio and teachings from Family Radio, along with some public affairs programming on weekends.

 On December 6, 2011, Merlin Media, LLC announced it would acquire WKDN from Family Radio, a sale that was completed on March 6, 2012.
 After the sale, Family Radio continued to program WKDN through a local marketing agreement while Merlin constructed new facilities for the station.